Alfred Mathieu Giard

 Alfred Mathieu Giard (8 August 1846 – 8 August 1908) was a French zoologist born in Valenciennes.
+He served as a professor of zoology at the Faculty of Sciences in Lille.
+He specialized in parasitology, and the genus Giardia was named after him by Johann Künstler in 1882.

 Biography

-In 1867 he began his studies of natural sciences at the École Normale Supérieure, followed by work as préparateur de zoologie at the laboratory of Henri de Lacaze-Duthiers (1821–1901) in Paris.
-In 1872 he defended his doctoral thesis with a study on compound ascidians titled "Recherches sur les ascidies composées ou synascidies".
+Giard was born in Valenciennes to grocer Alfred François Émile and Jeanne Henriette Mortamais.
+At an early age he became interested in plants and insects.
+In 1867, he began his studies of natural sciences at the École Normale Supérieure, followed by work as préparateur de zoologie at the laboratory of Henri de Lacaze-Duthiers (1821–1901) in Paris and later the teratologist Gabriel Dareste de la Chavanne.
+In 1872, he defended his doctoral thesis with a study on compound ascidians titled "Recherches sur les ascidies composées ou synascidies".
 From 1873 to 1882, he was professeur suppléant of natural history at the faculty of sciences in Lille, and in the meantime, was also affiliated with the Institut industriel du Nord.
-In 1874 he founded a biological station at Wimereux in order to familiarize his students to marine and terrestrial organisms.
-At Lille, he is credited for putting together an excellent school of zoology.
+In 1874, he founded a biological station at Wimereux in order to familiarize his students to marine and terrestrial organisms.
+At Lille, he is credited for putting together an active school of zoology.
+He also popularized the study of animal behaviour among his students.
+He also lectured at the School of Medicine and Pharmacy in Lille.

-In 1887 he became a lecturer at the École Normale Supérieure, and from 1888 until his death, he was a professor at the faculty of sciences in Paris, holding the chair of "evolution of living organisms".
+In 1887, he became a lecturer at the École Normale Supérieure, and from 1888 until his death.
+He became a full professor in 1892 at the faculty of sciences in Paris, holding the chair of "evolution of living organisms".
 Following his death, he was succeeded at the Wimereux station by Maurice Caullery (1868–1958).
 Among his numerous students and assistants was philosopher of science Félix Le Dantec (1869–1917).
 Giard was influenced by the work of Ernst Haeckel, and considered Lamarckism and Darwinism to be complementary theories.
 From 1904 to 1908 he was president of the Société de biologie.

-He died in Orsay on 8 August 1908, his sixty-second birthday.
+Giard married Annie Bond-Cooke in 1892 in Paris.
+He died in Orsay on 27 May 1902, his sixty-second birthday.